Stroma, Scotland: Decline and abandonment

 Stroma's population fell precipitously through the first half of the 20th century, leading eventually to the island's final abandonment at the end of the 1950s.
 There was no single cause that precipitated the collapse of Stroma's population.
-Living conditions on the island were always basic; there was no running water or electricity, and gas only arrived in the 1950s, which contrasted poorly with the improvements being made on the mainland.
+Living conditions on the island were always basic; there was no running water or electricity, and gas arrived only in the 1950s, which contrasted poorly with the improvements being made on the mainland.
 The fishing deteriorated after the First World War, and crofting became an increasingly difficult way to make a living.
 The island was relatively overpopulated; by 1901 the population was nearly twice that of sixty years previously, and there was little spare land left for farming.
 Families of six to eight children were common, but there was simply not enough work for all, so the eldest often left for the mainland or emigrated to Canada or the United States to find work.
 The lack of a proper harbour meant that the islanders could not make use of larger boats or develop a modern fishery.
 Young people started moving away to seek better-paying opportunities elsewhere, eventually followed by their parents.

 Both of the World Wars had a major impact on Stroma, which was only 12 mi from the Royal Navy's chief base at Scapa Flow in Orkney.
 Six islanders died in each of the World Wars; the names of all twelve are inscribed on the island's war memorial, and during the Second World War as much as a quarter of the population was on war service.
-Adding to the island's economic problems, the introduction of the 11-plus exam in 1944 meant that all children over the age of 12 had to leave Stroma to complete their education at the secondary school in Wick.
+Adding to the island's economic problems, the introduction of compulsory secondary education in 1944 meant that all children from the age of 12 upwards had to leave Stroma to complete their education at the secondary school in Wick.
 Because they could not commute between the island and Wick, they had to attend school as boarders, which incurred additional expenses for their parents.

 Two other factors have often been cited in Stroma's depopulation: the building of the nuclear power station at nearby Dounreay in the 1950s, which created many new jobs on the mainland, and in the same decade the construction of a harbour on Stroma on which many islanders were employed.
 Although it has been claimed that this gave the islanders the incentive (and the means) to leave, local historian Donald A. Young points out that of islanders who left after 1945, only one went directly from Stroma to Dounreay.
 Most of the rest either continued fishing or carried on crofting on the mainland, while others found alternative jobs.
 Some ex-islanders eventually found jobs at Dounreay, but they had already moved to the mainland for work or education.